yenda/re-natal/README.md

   Commands:

-    init [options] <name>      create a new ClojureScript React Native project upgrade                    upgrades project files to current installed version of re-natal (the upgrade of re-natal itself is done via npm) xcode                      open Xcode project
+    init [options] <name>              create a new ClojureScript React Native project upgrade                            upgrades project files to current installed version of re-natal (the upgrade of re-natal itself is done via npm) add-platform <platform>            adds additional app platform: 'windows' - UWP app, 'wpf' - WPF app xcode                              open Xcode project
-    deps                       install all dependencies for the project use-figwheel               generate index.ios.js and index.android.js for development with figwheel use-android-device <type>  sets up the host for android device type: 'real' - localhost, 'avd' - 10.0.2.2, 'genymotion' - 10.0.3.2 use-ios-device <type>      sets up the host for ios device type: 'simulator' - localhost, 'real' - auto detect IP on eth0, IP use-component <name>       configures a custom component to work with figwheel. name is the value you pass to (js/require) function. enable-source-maps         patches RN packager to server *.map files from filesystem, so that chrome can download them. copy-figwheel-bridge       copy figwheel-bridge.js into project
+    deps                               install all dependencies for the project use-figwheel                       generate index.*.js for development with figwheel use-android-device <type>          sets up the host for android device type: 'real' - localhost, 'avd' - 10.0.2.2, 'genymotion' - 10.0.3.2, IP use-ios-device <type>              sets up the host for ios device type: 'simulator' - localhost, 'real' - auto detect IP on eth0, IP use-component <name> [<platform>]  configures a custom component to work with figwheel. name is the value you pass to (js/require) function. enable-source-maps                 patches RN packager to server *.map files from filesystem, so that chrome can download them. copy-figwheel-bridge               copy figwheel-bridge.js into project

   Options: